farisachugthai/utilities/README.rst

 .. code-block:: console

    git clone https://github.com/farisachugthai/utilities

-   # cd is aliased to Set-Location for most instances of Powershell; however in
+   # `cd` is aliased to Set-Location for most instances of Powershell;
-   # the interest of using domain specific built-ins:
+   # however in the interest of using domain specific built-ins:
    Set-Location utilities

-   python3 setup.py build && python3 setup.py install
+   python3 setup.py bdist_wheel && python3 -m pip install -U -e .

    # To view the environment variable path, run:
    Get-Childitem -path env:Path

    # Then ensure that the directory you pick is in your path, and run
    python3 pyutil\dlink.py "$PWD\sh" C:\Users\path\to\directory